piyushazanjad/okta-assignment/README.md

 You can download MongoDB Compass (the GUI for MongoDB) from this link - https://www.mongodb.com/try/download/compass

-After installing the above, mongodb will start running on post 27017.
+After installing the above, mongodb will start running on port 27017.

 Please follow the below instructions to create database and collections in MongoDB - https://www.mongodb.com/basics/create-database?fbclid=IwAR3bgtmBVUsNiL0mQLmLrFAWoFIvQkRFSxtCgR3tH7fEJn9ro8uvOgKCwZY

 * Create a database named “todosdb”
 * Create a collection named “todos”

-This will he used to store the todo list of the users.
+This will be used to store the todo list of the users.

 Step 3 - Set the following Environment variables.
 Please visit the readme to get more information on where to find the values -  https://github.com/okta/samples-js-react